 SMPTE Announces 2014 Honorees and Award Winners

+Annual SMPTE Honors & Awards Ceremony Highlights Vision, Ingenuity, Perseverance, and Dedication to Motion Picture and Television Industries

-WHITE PLAINS, N.Y. — The Society of Motion Picture and Television Engineers, an organization that promotes motion-imaging standards and education for the communications, media, entertainment, and technology industries, today revealed the outstanding industry members who will be recognized Thursday, Oct.
+WHITE PLAINS, N.Y. -- Aug.
+26, 2014 -- The Society of Motion Picture and Television Engineers(R) (SMPTE(R)), the worldwide leader in motion-imaging standards and education for the communications, media, entertainment, and technology industries, today revealed the outstanding industry members who will be recognized Thursday, Oct.
 23, at the SMPTE 2014 Honors & Awards Ceremony.

 Honorary Membership in the Society recognizes individuals who have performed eminent service in the advancement of engineering in motion pictures, television, or in the allied arts and sciences.
 It is the Society's highest accolade.
 This year, SMPTE honors three technologists for their innovations, which have left a lasting impression on the industry.